 All too often, customers believe that any inspection will suffice, and that simply having an annual OSHA inspection will increase the reliability of their equipment.
 From a safety standpoint, it is extremely important to meet the OSHA requirements for an inspection, but this is typically only a minimum requirement geared towards meeting those regulated safety guidelines.

-Standard OSHA inspections rarely come close to meeting the O.E.M. preventative maintenance and inspection recommendations for maintaining equipment.
+Standard OSHA inspections rarely come close to meeting the OEM preventative maintenance and inspection recommendations for maintaining equipment.
 In many cases, inspections are awarded to a supplier on a fixed price basis, usually to the lowest bidder.
-While this type of inspection may meet OSHA’s minimum requirements, it is unlikely that customers will receive a professional service that is catered to their equipment’s specific needs.
+While this type of inspection may meet OSHA’s minimum requirements, it is unlikely that you will receive a thorough, professional service that is catered to your equipment’s specific needs.